contao/docs-archive/manual/en/01-Installation.md

 $GLOBALS['TL_CONFIG']['installCount'] = 0; // This will remove the automatic lock
 ```

-In versions prior to 2.9, the path to the install tool is
-<code>/typolight/install.php</code> and the default password is "typolight".

-#### Creating an encryption key

-The encryption key is required to store encrypted data.
-Once encrypted, the data
-can only be restored with this key, so make sure to remember it if you are using
-the feature (encryption is currently not used by the Contao core modules).

 #### Connecting to the database

-Log into your server administration panel (e.g. Plesk or Cpanel) and create a
+Log into your server administration panel (e.g. "Plesk" or "Cpanel") and create
-new database for Contao.
-Then enter the login credentials in the Contao install
+a new database for Contao.
+Then enter the login credentials in the Contao
-tool.
-Note that the Contao default character set UTF-8 is written as `UTF8` in
+install tool.
+Note that the Contao default character set `UTF-8` is written as
-MySQL!
+`UTF8` in MySQL!

-#### Updating database tables
+#### Updating the database tables

 Once you are connected to the database, Contao automatically checks its tables
 and displays a list of recommended changes in case they are not up to date.
 Make
 sure to read those recommendations carefully, because Contao only knows its own
 tables and will try to remove those of other applications eventually sharing the
 database.
-Confirm the changes and click the Update database button.
+Confirm the changes and click the "Update database" button.

 #### Importing a template

 A template is a preconfigured website that includes an example site structure
 and several style sheets to format the Contao core modules and content elements.
 The default template is called "Music Academy".
-To import it, choose
+To import it, choose the
-`example_website.sql` from the drop-down menu an click the Import template
+`example_website.sql` option from the drop-down menu an click the "Import
-button.
+template" button.

 **Existing data will be overriden during the template import!**